imagej/imagej.github.io/_pages/help/faq.md

         -   E.g., if we type "make binary" we see that the class is `ij.plugin.Thresholder`.
     -   Open the relevant project in GitHub:
         -   E.g., for "ij." classes, go to: https://github.com/imagej/ImageJA
-    -   Press the {% include key content='T' %} key, and type the name of the file you are looking for.
+    -   Press the {% include key key='T' %} key, and type the name of the file you are looking for.
         -   In the example above, this is Thresholder.java.
     -   You should end up with a hit like: https://github.com/imagej/ImageJA/blob/master/src/main/java/ij/plugin/Thresholder.java.
     -   This method requires that you know in which repository the code lives.
 However, you can combine it with **search.imagej.net** method above to figure out which repository, then load the code on GitHub, if desired.